esadkaoui/INFO5940/README.md

-# 📄 Retrieval-Augmented Generation (RAG) Chatbot
+# 📄 RAG Chatbot

-Welcome to the **Retrieval-Augmented Generation (RAG) Chatbot** repository.
+Welcome to the **RAG Chatbot** repository.
 This project enables users to upload documents (TXT and PDF), process their content by chunking large files, and interact with that content through a conversational AI interface.
 The application uses OpenAI’s GPT-4 for generating responses and FAISS for efficient retrieval.

 ---